tajmilur-rahman/SOEN6611/LogParser/Readme.txt

 	If running on *nix systems (including Mac), change the path to "out" from \\ to /

 4) Runner is no longer valid - it is being kept there for historical reasons (do not run!)

+=== For testings ===
+1) Near the top of the class LogParseDataWriter, change the path for : String antLog = ...
+   -> Change this to point to the "testlog.txt".
+   -> small_history.txt contains the commits we are interested in (i.e. commits which don't just change
+      the license, or modify the comments in all of the source files).